Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - In the json file, the key is first and the value is second.
 For example, `"key": "value",`.

-- If you are using a dict containing unicode and have trouble displaying some of the characters you may need a better terminal emulator.
+- If you have trouble displaying anything, you may need a better terminal emulator.

     I recommend alacritty, you can find my terminal emulator and shell settings [here](https://github.com/Kuuuube/Misc_Scripts/tree/main/scripts_and_programs/terminal_and_shell_config/).